Fixing in cricket: ICC chief Dave Richardson wants jail sentences

 Richardson also played down Tim May's resignation from his role as head of the international players' union.

-Ex-Australia spinner May, in charge of the Federation of International Cricketers' Associations (Fica), resigned on Wednesday and claims the current system is "failing".
+Ex-Australia spinner May, in charge of the Federation of International Cricketers' Associations (Fica), and claims the current system is "failing".

 "I think Tim was coming to an end anyway and he is trying to go out with a bang," Richardson said.